 - Learn how to complete an Arc Flash Risk Assessment and Shock Risk Assessment as part of an overall Risk Assessment Procedure (RAP).

 - Apply preventive and protective control measures to reduce risk by understanding and applying the Hierarchy of Risk Control Methods.

 Blended Learning & Instructor-led Training

-Consider using the ESTS Electrical Worker course as an effective prerequisite to Instructor-led training in a blended learning model.
-The follow up Instructor-led training session can focus on the application of the ESTS eLearning knowledge.
-Employers can use internal or external Trainers.
-We also offer “Train-the-Trainer” and “Train-the-Validator” courses.
-Visit our website for more information on how to maximize the effectiveness of your workers training, our Instructors will come to your site!
+Consider using the ESTS Electrical Worker course as an effective prerequisite to instructor-led training in a blended learning model.
+The follow-up instructor-led training session can focus on the application of the ESTS eLearning knowledge.
+Employers can use internal or external trainers.
+We also offer “Train-the-Trainer” and “Train-the-Validator” programs.
+Visit our website for more information on how to maximize the effectiveness of your workers' training -- our instructors will come to your site!

 - Module 1: Introduction

 - Module 2: Regulations, consensus-based standards and best practices